Nordic dementia network

 As life expectancy increases and people live longer, more people are also likely to develop dementia.
 This means that a greater focus and more resources need to be targeted at people with dementia.
 Better support, health and social care, and health-enhancing and preventive measures all aim to provide a good life and a high level of well-being for people with dementia and their relatives.

-The Nordic Dementia Network has been active since 2015, and is a network of national agencies and expert bodies, as well as competence and research centres that work with dementia at a national strategic level in the Nordic countries, as well as Åland, Greenland and the Faroe Islands.
-The network has recently been given a renewed Nordic mandate and will continue its undertaking to improve dementia care under the Nordic Council of Ministers until 31 December 2026.
+The Nordic dementia network has been active since 2015, and is a network of national agencies and expert bodies, as well as competence and research centres that work with dementia.
+The network’s current mandate under the Nordic Council of Ministers runs until 31 December 2026.

-The starting points for the collaboration are the national dementia strategies and guidelines on health and social care in connection with dementia in the Nordic countries and Åland, Greenland and the Faroe Islands, as well as dementia-related EU and WHO collaborations in which the Nordic countries participate.
+The starting points for the collaboration are the national dementia strategies and guidelines on health and social care in connection with dementia in the Nordic countries, as well as dementia-related EU and WHO collaborations in which the Nordic countries participate.

 The benefits for the Nordic countries are created through the sharing of experience of and knowledge about national strategies, guidelines and measures to enhance quality, safety and innovation in investigation, treatment, health and social care and other services.
-Together, the network contributes to increased knowledge development and skills enhancement in different areas relating to dementia, where the countries have made varying levels of progress or have limited conditions individually.
+The network contributes to increased knowledge development and skills enhancement in different areas relating to dementia, where the countries have made varying levels of progress or have limited conditions individually.

-The Nordic Dementia Network is coordinated by the Nordic Welfare Centre on behalf of the Nordic Council of Ministers.
+The Nordic dementia network is coordinated by the Nordic Welfare Centre on behalf of the Nordic Council of Ministers.

 Reports